How to install a PPTP server on Debian GNU/Linux. We last tested this with Debian packages pptpd_1.4.0-10, and pptp-linux-1.8.0-1.

 To diagnose faults, enable the options debug dump in /etc/ppp/pptpd-options.
 The change is effective on the next connection.
 The debug output goes to /var/log/debug, and the dump output and usual output to /var/log/messages.

-If you need to adopt a source code change made in CVS after the version you are running, see our Applying patches to Debian pptpd page.
+If you need to adopt a source code change made in GIT after the version you are running, see our Applying patches to Debian pptpd page.

 |2007-11-12||Add links to mailing lists.|